 The UE shall not invoke the service request procedure when the UE is in the state 5GMM-SERVICE-REQUEST-INITIATED.

 The UE that is MUSIM capable shall not initiate service request procedure for requesting the network to release the N1 NAS signalling connection if the UE is registered for emergency services or if the UE has an emergency PDU session established.
+To enable the emergency call back, the UE shall not initiate service request procedure for requesting the network to release the NAS signalling connection for a UE implementation-specific duration of time after the completion of the emergency services.

 Figure 5.6.1.1.1: Service Request procedure (Part 1)